-The two most popular image formats for the web are JPG and GIF.
+The three most popular image formats for the web are JPG, GIF, and PNG.
 These formats represent very different approaches to the problem of delivering an image with minimum file size anddownload time.
-This page describes the difference between these approaches and offers tips on when to use JPG and when to use GIF.
+This page describes the difference between these approaches and offers tips on when to use each.

 While GIF is great for computer generated images with limited palettes, JPG is far better for photographs.
 It gives better quality images for the same file size.
 Below is a comparison.
 The image on the left is a blowup of a very small region of a large image compressed with JPG.
 The image on the right is the same region compressed using GIF.
 The GIF file is 2.4 times bigger than the JPG, but is clearly of lower quality.
 Note the use of pixel dithering to try to match the color gradations in the shirt.
 (You may want to back up from your monitor for a more realistic comparison of the appearance of the images.)